3473f/ros2autodoc/README.md

 Automatically generate documentation for a ROS2 node

 positional arguments:
-  package_name          name of the package to be documented. node                  name of the nodes to be documented.
+  node                  name of the nodes to be documented.
 If not specified, all running nodes from the package will be documented.

 options:
-  -h, --help            show this help message and exit --output-dir OUTPUT_DIR
+  -h, --help            show this help message and exit --package-name PACKAGE_NAME
+                        name of the package to be documented.
+If not specified, the package documentation will be left out.
+  --output-dir OUTPUT_DIR
                         the directory where documentation should be written.